 The Bathroom amenities: Each guest receives their own bathroom amenities, including shampoo and locally-made soap.

-The location: The address of Singletree Gun and Plough says it is located in Westfield, North Carolina, though it is actually much closer to Danbury.
+The location: The address says the property is located in Westfield, North Carolina, though it is actually much closer to Danbury.
 The property is just minutes from Hanging Rock State Park.
 It is approximately 30 miles from Winston-Salem and 50 miles from Greensboro.
 The roads leading to the property are not paved, and four-wheel drive is recommended.

 The website: singletreegunandplough.com.